Douglass Dumbrille: Life and career

 Douglass Dumbrille (/ˈdʌmbrɪl/ DUM-bril) was born in Hamilton, Ontario.
 As a young man, he was employed as a bank clerk in Hamilton while pursuing an interest in acting.
 He eventually left banking for the theatre, finding work with a stock company that led him to Chicago, Illinois, and another that toured the United States.

 In 1913, the East Coast film industry was flourishing and that year he appeared in the film What Eighty Million Women Want, but it would be another 11 years before he appeared on screen again.
 In 1924, he made his Broadway debut and worked off and on in the theatre for several years while supplementing his income by selling such products as car accessories, tea, insurance, real estate, and books.

 During the Great Depression, Dumbrille resumed his screen career in Hollywood, where he specialized in playing secondary character roles alongside the great stars of the day.
-His physical appearance and suave voice equipped him for roles as slick politician, corrupt businessman, crooked sheriff, or unscrupulous lawyer.
-He was highly regarded by the studios, and was sought out by Cecil B. DeMille, Frank Capra, Hal Roach and other prominent Hollywood filmmakers.
+His suave voice and debonair appearance frequently cast him as a slick politician, corrupt businessman, unscrupulous lawyer or crooked sheriff.
+He was highly regarded by the movie studios, and was sought out by Cecil B. DeMille, Frank Capra, Hal Roach and other prominent Hollywood filmmakers.

 He played similar roles in Capra's film Broadway Bill (1934) (and the 1950 remake, Riding High), and DeMille's version of The Buccaneer (1938, and the 1958 remake).
 A friend of fellow Canadian-born director Allan Dwan, Dumbrille played Athos in Dwan's adaptation of The Three Musketeers (1939).

 Dumbrille had roles in more than 200 motion pictures.
 He also played villainous roles in comedies, projecting a balance of menace and pomposity opposite the Marx Brothers, Abbott and Costello, and The Bowery Boys.

 He portrayed the Egyptian priest and magician Jannes in DeMille's final film, The Ten Commandments (1956).

 With the advent of television, Dumbrille made numerous appearances in the 1950s and 1960s.
 He played a flustered tycoon driven to distraction by Gracie Allen on the Burns and Allen episode "Company for Christmas" (1955).
 He was cast in six episodes of the religion anthology series, Crossroads.
 He portrayed Senator Bates in "Thanksgiving Prayer" (1956) with Ron Hagerthy of Sky King.
 Dumbrille then portrayed Mr. Willoughby in "Big Sombrero" (1957).
 He guest-starred in the 1957 episode "The Fighter" of the CBS situation comedy Mr. Adams and Eve.
 In 1958, he was cast as Mayor John Geary in three episodes of the NBC western series, The Californians.
 He subsequently guest-starred in Frank Aletter's CBS sitcom, Bringing Up Buddy.
 He portrayed Mr. Osborne in six episodes of the 1963–1964 situation comedy The New Phil Silvers Show.

 Dumbrille made two guest appearances as a judge on CBS's Perry Mason; in 1964 he played Judge Robert Adler in "The Case of the Latent Lover", and in 1965 he played an unnamed judge in "The Case of the Duplicate Case".
 In his final television role, he portrayed a doctor in episode 10 of Batman in February 1966.